-So based on this here’s some quick unasked for extra improv advice for you:
+So based on all this here’s some quick unasked for extra improv advice for you:

 - What do you enjoy about improv?
 Go ahead and do that, you’re right.

 - What makes you come alive?
-Go ahead and do that, the world needs people who have come alive (someone else’s quote).
+Go ahead and do that, the world needs people who have come alive (someone else’s quote, don’t know who).

 - Is it feeling fun?
 If not change it.

 - What could you do to make the improv scene more enjoyable for you, your friends and the audience?
 Do that.

 - Does it feel like hard work?
 Have a break and have a look around and laugh at how silly everything is.
 It’s comedy not a spreadsheet.

 My baby put a mop on his head today as a joke.
 It was pretty much the funniest thing that has ever happened.

 And there I am pondering over I should change the tagline or not on a website, or do we even have a tag line, I don’t know.
 What a bunch of shit and what a muppet I am for even doubting Hoopla’s aims for 18 hours.
 Talking of muppets, they were amazing weren’t they?